-How volunteer searchers found the body of missing hiker Rachel Lakoduk in the North Cascades almost two years after she disappeared
+How the body of a hiker who disappeared two years ago was found in the North Cascades

 Near 2 p.m. she was hiking.
 She planned to meet a friend in Bellingham the next day.

 Her goal was to spend the night at the Hidden Lake Lookout for her 28th birthday.
-It was a bucket-list objective, her husband Jamie Lakoduk said.
+It was a bucket-list objective, her husband, Jamie Lakoduk, said.
 They’d planned to do it together in 2018 but he’d worried they weren’t in good enough shape, and they pushed it a year.

-Jamie Lakoduk is a big redheaded man who looks like he could rip you in half but has the demeanor of a teddy bear.
+Jamie Lakoduk is a big, redheaded man who looks like he could rip you in half but has the demeanor of a teddy bear.
 A Christian.
 Gentle, kind and quiet.
 In a crowded restaurant you must lean in to hear him speak.

 He met Rachel when she was a senior in high school.
 He’d recently graduated.
 Rachel Lakoduk was petite, freckled and redheaded, too.
 Spunky and creative, her room at her dad’s home is still covered in her photos and paintings.
-As a child, strangers in the store would comment on how beautiful her red hair was, to which she would only growl.
-She loved animals, snakes, frogs, horses – it didn’t matter – and hated dolls, her father said.
+When she was a child, strangers in the store would comment on how beautiful her red hair was, to which she would only growl.
+She loved animals, snakes, frogs, horses — it didn’t matter — and hated dolls, her father said.
 She spoke her mind.
-Once, while working a night shift at Denny’s a customer complained that his steak was too dry.
+Once, while she was working a night shift at Denny’s, a customer complained that his steak was too dry.
 Rachel, didn’t miss a beat: “What do you expect?
 It’s Denny’s.
 It is frozen.”

 She and Jamie became good friends, Jamie Lakoduk said, and then started dating.
 They married on June 29, 2011, and traveled the world doing missionary work — India, South Africa, Ireland, and more.
 Once back in the States, they started backpacking.
 She liked hiking.
 He liked camping.
 The two compromised.
 For her 28th birthday in 2019, they planned to hike to the Hidden Lake Lookout.